leapicard/DGINN/README.md

 # Future implementations will include the possibility to perform the search on local databases
 blastdb:

-# Output directory for all results (will be automatically created if not specified)
+# Output directory for all results
+# Automatically created if not specified
 outdir:

-# Path to a file where progress of the pipeline will be logged (will be automatically created if not specified)
+# Path to a file where progress of the pipeline will be logged
+# Automatically created if not specified
 logfile:

 # E-value for Blast (default: 10⁻⁴)